future-proof-iot/RIOT-rs/CODE_OF_CONDUCT.md

-RIOT-rs Code of Conduct
+Ariel OS Code of Conduct
 =======================

-RIOT-rs, like so many other free and open source software projects, is made up of a mixed group of professionals and volunteers from all over the world, working on every aspect of our goals - including teaching, steering, and connecting people.
+Ariel OS, like so many other free and open source software projects, is made up of a mixed group of professionals and volunteers from all over the world, working on every aspect of our goals - including teaching, steering, and connecting people.